-BONDS OFFERED FOR SALE AT COMPETITIVE BIDDING...
-The District is offering for sale \$8,855,000 Unlimited Tax Bonds, Series 2025 (the "Bonds").
-Sealed bids may be submitted by either of three alternative procedures: (i) written bids; (ii) electronic bids, or (iii) facsimile bids.
+BONDS OFFERED FOR SALE BY COMPETITIVE BIDDING: The Board of Directors (the "Board") of the District is inviting competitive bids for the purchase of \$11,270,000 Unlimited Tax Bonds, Series 2025 (the "Bonds").
+Bids may be submitted by either of three alternative procedures: (1) sealed, written bids; (2) electronic bids; or (3) telephone or facsimile bids.
 Prospective bidders may select one of the three alternative bidding procedures in their sole discretion.
 Neither the District nor its Financial Advisor, Specialized Public Finance Inc., assumes any responsibility or liability for a prospective bidding procedure.

-The District and Specialized Public Finance Inc. assume no responsibility or liability with respect to any irregularities associated with the submission of electronic bids.
+The District and Specialized Public Finance Inc. assume no responsibility or liability with respect to any irregularities associated with the submission of bids by telephone, facsimile or electronic options.

 Specialized Public Finance Inc. will not be responsible for submitting any bids received after the deadline.
-For the purpose of determining compliance with any and all time deadlines set forth in this Official Notice of Sale, for all bidding procedures, the official time shall be the time maintained only by the Parity Electronic Bid Submission System ("PARITY").
+For the purpose of determining compliance with any and all time deadlines set forth in this Official Notice of Sale, for all alternative bidding procedures, the official time shall be the time maintained only by the Parity Electronic Bid Submission System ("PARITY").

-PROCEDURE NUMBER 1: SEALED, WRITTEN BIDS DELIVERED IN PERSON . . .
-Sealed, written bids, plainly marked "Bid for Bonds," should be addressed to the "Board of Directors of Williamson County Municipal Utility District No. 19C," and if delivered in person, delivered to Dan Wegmiller, c/o Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746, by 10:00 AM, CDT, on the date of the bid opening.
-All bids must be submitted on the "Official Bid Form" without alteration or interlineations.
-Copies of the Official Bid Form accompany the Preliminary Official Statement.
+PROCEDURE NUMBER 1: SEALED, WRITTEN BIDS: Sealed bids, plainly marked "Bid for Bonds," should be addressed to "President and Board of Directors, Rancho del Cielo Municipal Utility District," and should be delivered to the District's Financial Advisor, Garry Kimball, Specialized Public Finance Inc. at 248 Addie Roy Road, Suite B-103, Austin, Texas 78746, by 9:00 A.M., CDT, on July 14, 2025 ("the date of the bid opening").

-PROCEDURE NUMBER 2: ELECTRONIC BIDDING PROCEDURES . . .
-Any prospective bidder that intends to submit an electronic bid must submit its electronic bid through the facilities of PARITY between 9:30 AM, CDT and 10:00 AM, CDT, on the date of the bid opening.
+PROCEDURE NUMBER 2: ELECTRONIC BIDDING PROCEDURES: Any prospective bidder that intends to submit an electronic bid must submit its electronic bid through the facilities of PARITY by 9:00 A.M., CDT, on the date of the bid opening.
+Bidders must also submit, by 9:00 A.M., CDT, on the date of the bid opening, SIGNED OFFICIAL BID FORMS to Garry Kimball, Specialized Public Finance Inc., 248 Addie Roy Road, Suite B-103, Austin, Texas 78746.